Project Types and 2020 Forms

 - For detailed Plan Review Submittal instructions see Manual of Procedures - Chapter 3:

 - Plan Review Fee payment information is available on the User Fees webpage.

 DCM's PDF Forms - Use, Security and Formatting

 - DCM’s pdf documents work best when opened with the most recent version of the free Adobe Acrobat Reader and when opened from a user's device instead of on an internet browser.
 First download a pdf from the DCM website

 onto your computer, then open the pdf from your computer and use the document (fillable pdf fields may not work/save correctly when opened and used on an internet browser).

 After entering data into fillable fields, users can perform a File>Save function onto their computers or storage devices, then re-open and re-edit the document.

 - Users may also wish to set fillable-field text before forwarding a document for signature.
 To "flatten" the document and disable further use of the fillable fields,

-in Adobe Reader perform a File>Print function, then select Printer>Adobe PDF, select Print, then on the Save PDF File As screen that may be minimized on the
+in Adobe Reader perform a File>Print function, then select Printer>Microsoft Print to PDF (or the equivalent Mac function), select Print, then on the Save PDF File As screen that may be minimized on the

 taskbar: select the save location and change the document name if preferred to keep both editable and non-editable versions.
 As a further precaution users with pdf-editing